nicrivers/realization_rate_egh_medhat/README.md

 Execution of the scripts requires the file:
 "processed_data/Final_merge_step_2_control_group_anonymous.dta"

+For the matching analysis, the following file is also required:
+"raw_data/tax data - ksp.csv"

 Execution of this package requires:
 - R, version 4 or above
 - a tex distribution